Electric Vehicle 101

 Today, concerns about rising greenhouse gas emissions and a desire to save money at the gas pump have led more manufacturers to focus on fuel efficiency and electric vehicle technology.
-Since the release of the Toyota Prius in the early 2000s, nearly all major vehicle manufacturers have (or plan to) release cars with electric vehicle technology.
+Since the early 2000s, almost all major vehicle manufacturers released or plan to release an electric or hybrid vehicle.

 There are two different types of EVs that you’ll see on the road today: battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs).
-You will also find hybrid electric vehicles (HEVs), which are technically EVs, but do not store on-board batteries.
+Hybrid electric vehicles (HEVs) are technically EVs.
+However, they do not require a plug-in charge.

 If you're curious about electric vehicle charging, visit our EV Charging 101 page.